Code-Screen/Code-Screen.github.io/docs/giving-feedback-to-candidates.md

   <img style="max-width: 60%;" src="commentOnCommit.png" alt="Comment on commit"/>
 </figure>

-Enter your comment, and then click the green `Comment on this commit` button.
+Enter your comment and then click the green `Comment on this commit` button.
 You can add as many comments as you like.

 <br>